shingyipcheung/rank-pairing-heaps/README.md

 ## Rank pairing heaps

 ### Introduction
-This is a **header-only** implementation of the-state-of-art rank-pairing heaps[1] (**rp-heap**) in **C++11**.
+This is a **header-only** implementation of the-state-of-art rank-pairing heaps (**rp-heap**) in **C++11**.
 The idea of rp-heap is based on lazy [binomial queue](https://en.wikipedia.org/wiki/Binomial_heap) with rank restriction to ensure the balance of half trees.
 Heap has wide applications like heapsort, k-smallest elements, Prim's algorithm and well-known Dijkstra's shortest-path algorithm.
 We are implementing this data structure because:

 * [std::priority_queue](http://www.cplusplus.com/reference/queue/priority_queue/) does not support the decrease-key operation.
 * [Fibonacci heap](https://en.wikipedia.org/wiki/Fibonacci_heap) is theoretical fast only